SALMON-TDDFT/SALMON2/src/ttm/README.md

 TTM calculation is available during FDTD simulation.

-The implementation is followed by the paper
+The implementation is based on the following paper:

 > "Three-dimensional thermal response of a metal subwavelength tip under femtosecond laser illumination",
 > J. Houard, A. Vella, F. Vurillot, and B. Deconihou,